-The vision of intergenerational coliving is not just an important path to consider for the sake of friendship, mutual care, and passing on wisdom.
-It also opens up the possibility of exploring alternative financial models that could enable transitions of spaces to low-income Millennials or other marginal groups, with the support of aligned investors, into resident-owned communities.
+The vision of intergenerational co-living is not just an important path to consider for the sake of friendship, mutual care, and passing on wisdom.
+It also opens up the possibility of exploring alternative financial models that could enable transitions of spaces to low-income younger organizers and other marginalized communities, with the support of aligned investors, into resident-owned communities.

 Impact Investing Funds created by sisters have already used this approach for decades as a strategy for creating more affordable housing and pathways to ownership in difficult housing markets.
-Similar financial approaches could be used to gradually transfer ownership of sister spaces over time to young organizers and organizations who lack resources to acquire property now through initial impact investor funding that is “bought out” over time by the community, or to gradually grow a shared financial commons (a shared trust) for sustaining and investing in sister sites for a century or beyond.
+Similar financial approaches could be used to gradually transfer ownership of sister spaces over time to young organizers and organizations who lack resources to acquire property now through initial impact investor funding that is “bought out” over time by the community, or to gradually grow a shared financial commons (a shared trust) for sustaining and investing in sacred spaces in the decades ahead.
 Two models that have stretched our thinking in this include:

 Two Case Studies